alrawas/alrawasabedcom-sveltekit-blog/src/lib/posts/how-to-tailwind-section-background.md

 ## Final Result
 This is a quick tutorial on how to achieve the following effect using TailwindCSS.

-As a bonus, we added background clipping too!
+As a bonus, add a background clipping too!

 <img href="/" alt="h" src="/images/tailwind-section-bg-clipped.png" />